About Us

 Member, Administration team

-IP certificates and certificate queries, general queries, live online course director support, and FAQs.
+IP certificates and certificate queries, general queries, live online course support, and FAQs.

-Translations (examinations, curricula, application forms, letters to members, website content).
+Translation of curricula, application forms, letters to members, website content.

 Axograph Scientific